pvanweel2997/react-pdf-all-pages/packages/react-pdf-all-pages/README.md

 # react-pdf-all-pages

 Display all pages of a PDFs in your React app as easily as if they were images.
-Comes with built in 3d styling.

-`react-pdf-all-pages` provides a component for rendering all pages in a PDF document using [PDF.js](http://mozilla.github.io/pdf.js/).
-Scroll through ALL pages using your mouse or keyboard.
-Comes with built-in 3d styling.
+Comes with built in 3d styling using [PDF.js](http://mozilla.github.io/pdf.js/).
+Scroll up and down through ALL the pages using your mouse or keyboard.

 ---